An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Some consequences for density estimation

 In the next sections, we apply Theorem~\ref{thm:excess-risk-log} to misspecified density estimation on standard families.
 In each case, the SMP is explicit and the excess risk bound scales as $d/n$ irrespective of the true distribution~$P$.
 These bounds are tight, since they are \emph{within a factor of} $2$ of the optimal asymptotic rate in the well-specified case.
-Also, we compare it with MLE and online to batch conversion using an optimal sequential prediction strategy from~\cite{cesabianchi2004online_to_batch}.
-In all considered examples, SMP improves these strategies.
+Also, we compare it with MLE and online to batch conversion~\cite{cesabianchi2004online_to_batch} of sequential prediction strategies.
+In all considered examples, SMP improves these estimators.